• About Lovely Etc.

 DIY Photo Canvas That Looks Exactly Like The Real Thing

 A few weeks ago I shared my photo canvas failure – it basically looked like a photo stuck to the front of a canvas.
 And done poorly at that!
-Well, I was determined to make another DIY photo canvas and get it right this time.

 I read many of the DIY photo canvas tutorials already out there, but I found two factors that kept most of them from looking like the real thing.